essteer/xiwen/README.md

 In its latest form the HSK consists of nine levels, and covers 3,000 simplified hanzi and 11,092 vocabulary items.
 The advanced levels — seven to nine — share 1,200 hanzi that are tested together.

-To approximate a traditional hanzi version of the HSK, Xiwen maps the HSK hanzi to traditional Chinese equivalents.
+To approximate a traditional hanzi version of the HSK, `xiwen` maps the HSK hanzi to traditional Chinese equivalents.
 In most cases this is a one-to-one conversion, but in several cases there are two or more traditional hanzi that reflect distinct meanings of the single simplified character.

 For example: